AVAILABLE FOR PURCHASE:

 dormant, allow the soil to dry out.

 Flowering time is autumn.
-Stamens must be harvested straight after the flowers open; each flower will only produce 3
+Stigmas must be harvested straight after the flowers open; each flower will only produce 3

-stamens and each saffron crocus bulb will only produce 1 flower.
-The flower stamens are the world's costliest spice.
+stigmas and each saffron crocus bulb will only produce 1 flower.
+The flower stigmas are the world's costliest spice.

 About 50 - 60 saffron flowers are required to produce about 1 tablespoon of saffron spice.
 After harvesting, dry the